pvcraven/big-data-class/source/assignments/annotated_bibliography/annotated_bibliography.rst

   staff to help you in your research.
 * Finish the bibliography outside of class, and upload to Scholar.

+Next assignment will be to create an outline, then we will write the paper.

 Grading rubric:

 .. image:: rubric.png
-    :width: 500px
+    :width: 470px
     :align: center
     :alt: alt

-Next assignment will be to create an outline, then we will write the paper.

 .. _annotated bibliography: https://owl.english.purdue.edu/owl/resource/614/03/